sparsity-xyz/sparsity-demo/fibonacci-js-sui/README.md

 ```

 ### 3. Start the outpost and app chain node (Sui) and deploy outpost and app contract
+The Outpost and App contracts are deployed on the Sui blockchain.
+The Outpost contract manages application registration, approval, session handling, and settlement processes.
+Users can submit computation requests through the App contract, which communicates with the Sparsity Platform via the Outpost contract.
+This step involves deploying both contracts to a local Sui node.

 #### Prerequisites
+    **Note**: This application has been developed and tested with Sui version 1.47.0.
+For optimal compatibility, please ensure you are using the same version.

 - **Install Sui CLI**
   - Follow the [official installation guide](https://docs.sui.io/guides/developer/getting-started/sui-install)